youssefm/blog/src/content/posts/sparkid.md

 The most obvious one is that you can't sort by ID to get chronological order.
 If you want to display records in creation order, you need a separate timestamp column and an index to go with it.
 But the deeper problem is performance.
 Most databases store rows in a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) ordered by primary key.
 When your primary keys are sequential, new rows get appended to the end of the tree, and the database can fill pages to about 94% capacity.
 When your primary keys are random, new rows land on random pages scattered across the tree, causing frequent **page splits** and dropping page utilization to as low as 50%.
 On large tables, this means almost every insert has to read a page from disk before writing to it, doubling the I/O cost.
 Time-sorted IDs avoid this entirely by keeping inserts at the "hot" end of the tree.

 nanoid's default alphabet also includes characters that are easy to misread: lowercase `l`, uppercase `O`, hyphens, and underscores.
 If you've ever tried to copy an ID out of a log or read one aloud to a coworker, you know how frustrating this can be.
 "Was that an `l` or a `1`?
 Is that an `O` or a `0`?"
-You can customize the alphabet, but then you're taking on the responsibility of making sure your custom alphabet doesn't introduce bias or other issues.

 ## Introducing SparkID